hutch2323/CP1291-CourseProject-JQueryPlugin/README.md

 });
 ```
-This step is crutial to initializing the <select></select> drop-down list.
-Note: If using the /script.js file provided, this step is not necessary.
+This step is crucial to initializing the <select></select> drop-down list.
+Note: If using the js/script.js file provided, this step is not necessary.

 ## Step 4:
 If you would like to customize the popup overlay, you may do so in js/app.js.
 However, before customizing, you should first review the following options: